 Many drivers have difficulty driving at night, when the light from streetlights, oncoming headlights, and other light sources may reflect from the street surface and present a serious visibility problem.
 Often the glare is merely distracting, but it can be quite dangerous.
 Rainy weather can make night driving even more hazardous, as the wet streets and sidewalks reflect even more light than usual.

 Wearing sunglasses during the day can help your night driving.
 Exposure to strong sunlight without adequate glare protection can sharply reduce your night vision.
 Even a few hours of exposure can slow your eyes' adaptation process as darkness falls.

-A part of the driving population also suffers from "night myopia," when lack of light can cause difficulty in focusing on distant objects.
-Motorcycle riders must wear protective lenses at all times, so night-driving lenses, can be quite appealing to them.
+A part of the driving population also suffers from "night myopia," when a lack of light can cause difficulty in focusing on distant objects.
+Motorcycle riders must wear protective lenses at all times, so night-driving lenses can be quite appealing to them.